 Canine urinary tract infections in dogs are more common in older females and diabetic dogs.
 The infection causes spasms in the urethra, which then narrows the opening where urine exits the body.
-Urinary tract infections that are left untreated can progress into the kidneys, which can cause kidney failure and/or rupture the bladder.
+Urinary tract infections that are left untreated can progress into the kidneys, which can cause kidney failure and/or sepsis.

 Tumor on the Urinary Tract or Bladder

 A tumor is the abnormal growth of tissue creating a mass.
 Tumors can be benign or malignant (cancerous).
 A tumor on the urinary tract or bladder can cause an obstruction, which causes the inability to urinate.